-As always however, we welcome the opportunity to publish this statement confirming our ongoing commitment for the prevention against slavery and human trafficking.
+We welcome the opportunity to publish this statement confirming our ongoing commitment for the prevention against slavery and human trafficking.
 Each year we continue to explore all opportunities to improve our practices and learn from industry trends and other best practice initiatives.